RikkuX491/EAST-SE-012924-Phase-4/README.md

 This will create an instance of the `Flask` class so that we can use it to start our Flask application.

-3. We will now build our first route and view with the following code:
+3. Write the following code on the next line in `app.py` which will create our first route and view:

 ```py
 @app.route('/')